MarcosMantovani/MarcosMantovani/README.md

 ## Hi there 👋, my name is Marcos Mantovani!
 ### About me
-I am a Full Stack Python developer and an electronics technician.
+I'm a full-stack Python developer graduated from EBAC and an electronics technician graduated from IFSC, with experience in creating digital solutions that turn ideas into reality.
+My goal is to use technology to solve complex problems efficiently and elegantly.

 ### Skills: